Utility Demand Charges Keep Level 3 Charging Stations Dark

 The bottom line is that EVs come with more ramifications with respect to the grid, and more opportunities for society as a whole, than a factory or commercial building.
 Other states are further along than CT in bringing innovation to approaching this dilemma.

 To be sure, demand charges are just a single piece of the larger EV policy puzzle.
 It is a subset of what is referred to as “rate-design.”
 DEEP produced a 71-page “Draft EV Roadmap” that does a good job of covering the waterfront in terms of all related policy areas, though the language in this document, released in October 2019, is worded in terms of evaluation or investigation.
 In other words, there is still a long way to go.
 The section on demand charges is on page 44.

-We understand that there is an Eversource program to grant a demand charge waiver for independently metered charging stations that are open to the public, but that the waiver is temporary.
+There is an Eversource program to grant a demand charge waiver for independently metered charging stations that are open to the public, but that the waiver is temporary.
+It substitutes average per kWh charges.
 We don’t have a sense that this has been promoted aggressively.
 The waiver was for 3 years, but the clock has been ticking and it is currently closer to 2 years.
 A temporary waiver doesn’t really accomplish much unless there is something in place to address the underlying problem when it expires.